-The accusing eyes of a police dog, gold star on his chest and cute little patrolman's cap on his head, stared at me from across the room.
-Stuffing leaked from his burst plushy guts.
-I faced down my accuser and triumphed.
+The accusing eyes of a police dog, gold star on his chest and cute little patrolman's cap on his head, glared at me from across the room.
+Cotton stuffing leaked from his burst plushy guts.
+I was sad that he’d been eviscerated but drew a sharp breath and vowed to soldier on.

-A cup of coffee handed to me by an aide, no sugar: sharp, tasting black and dextrous, metallic as razor wire and thunder.
-I tuned out the other scents and focussed my mind on that taste and odor alone.
+A cup of coffee handed to me by an aide, no sugar: sharp, smelling black and acrid, metallic as razor wire and thunder pricking ions from the air.
+I tuned out all other scents and focussed my mind on that odor alone.
 The bitterness became me.

 The Brigade Commander strode into the Ops Room, towering as a golem, magnificent and machine-like in his buzz-cut, shoulder-holster and calf-strapped commando boots.
-Command of a combat unit is mostly just a matter of ruthlessness and theater, and his performance told you he would slit any throat, even yours, even his own, perhaps, to achieve operational objectives within the designated timescale.
+Command of a combat unit is mostly just a matter of ruthlessness and theater, and his performance told you he would slit any throat, even yours — even his own, perhaps — to achieve operational objectives within the designated timeframe.

-I was overwhelmed by this resolute monster, as was the intention; if it hadn't been for the coffee I would have wept like a child when faced by some foreboding stranger.
-As it was, I kept it together enough to stay silent and wait for him to initiate.
+I was overwhelmed by this monster of resolve, as was the intention.
+If it hadn't been for the coffee to reinforce my courage, I would have wept like a small child when faced by some foreboding stranger.
+As it was, I kept it together enough to stay silent and waited for him to initiate.

 "Sir, pursuant to agreed doctrine for intel analysis, it's SOP to microdose with LSD when engaged in the active analysis of operational intelligence.
-I was so engaged just before coming here, sir."
+Just before coming here, I was so engaged, sir."

-Not strictly true: I'd dropped a tab while bored out of my skull at Corps HQ and was now coming down from a peak just around midnight, when witches flew on broomsticks between the drones and dragons rode in on iron bombs to cough out their phosphorescent satisfaction wherever they landed.
+Not strictly true: I'd dropped a tab while bored out of my skull at Corps HQ and was now coming down from a peak just around midnight, when witches flew on broomsticks between the drones, and dragons rode in on iron bombs to cough out their phosphorescent satisfaction in burning glitter that would melt through flesh.

-"SOP or no SOP, I'm not having anyone attached to my unit involved in drug-taking of any type.
+"SOP or no SOP, major, I'm not having anyone attached to my unit involved in drug-abuse of any kind.
 There'll be no hallucinogenic use here, whether engaged in intel analysis or not.
 Got me, son?"

-"Yes sir, no acid sir.
+"Yes sir, no acid use, sir.
 Nor any other drug, sir."

 "Questions...?
 Dismissed."

-I saluted and turned, but way before I'd even thought of moving, he'd swooped on one of his aides and was scooping handfuls of knowledge from out of his skull.
-I was nothing to him, a distraction of less import than a shred of stuffing from the guts of a plushy pooch which clung to his thick-soled commando boots.
+I saluted and turned, but way before I'd even thought of moving, he'd swooped on one of his aides and got to scooping handfuls of knowledge from out of his skull.
+I was nothing to him.
+I was a distraction of less import than a shred of stuffing from the guts of the plushy policedog which clung to his thick-soled commando boots.

-There was literally no one in charge at F.O.B.
+There was literally no one left in charge at F.O.B.
 IRONHOUND.
-It was like an experiment in aimlessness.
+It was like an experiment in leaderlessness.
 The previous platoon commander had been medevacced the day before, and there was an unspoken struggle for dominance between the squad leaders, three reservist sergeants who all worked in the same tech startup back in the world.
-It seemed that whoever gained command of the platoon would thereby gain control of the development of a new killer app employing AI in dating platforms when they rotated back.
+It seemed, reading between the lines, that whoever gained command of the platoon would thereby gain control of the development of a new killer app employing AI in dating platforms when they rotated back.
 A shitshow of an entirely normal shape and size.

-I could have assumed temporary command myself but why bother?
-If I played my cards right I'd be outta there in a week or two.
-To get involved in some obscure combat-unit politics is such a lifer game to play.
+I could have assumed temporary command of the place myself, but why bother?
+If I played my cards right I'd be outta there in a day or two.
+To get involved in combat-unit politics is such a lifer game to play.
 I had my own concerns.

-It had fine spacious reading rooms, now vandalized to shit, with all the books in their unreadable script scattered all over the floor.
-There was an inner atrium where a bunch of chickens wandered amid the the parched and wilting shrubbery and the marble ornamental fountain, now dry.
-A local woman had been attached to the unit to interpret, but since nobody wanted to talk to the city dwellers, she simply tended the chickens and cooked the platoon their stew in a makeshift kitchen in the western reading room.
+Inside were fine spacious reading rooms, now vandalized to shit, with all the books in their unreadable barbaric script scattered across the floor.
+There was an inner atrium where a bunch of chickens wandered amid the the parched and wilting shrubbery and a marble ornamental fountain, now bone dry.
+A local woman had been attached to the unit to interpret, but since there were no city dwellers left alive round here, she simply tended the chickens and cooked the platoon their stew in a makeshift kitchen in the western reading room.

 The enlisted men were not startup entrepreneurs like the squad sergeants.
 They were tough farmers and orchard-tenders who scrubbed along in sunny valleys with automatic weapons strapped to their backs.
+They had hard calloused hands and similar hearts.
 They loved each other intensely; everything and everyone else they hated, not least the squad leaders and the now-departed platoon commander.
-And me.
+The enemy, of course.
+Everyone who breathed in this place.
+And now me.

 I was hungry, so I set about scrounging up a late breakfast.
 First I ran down the local woman who was tossing seed at the nonchalant chickens in the ornamental space of the atrium.